UnquietCode/Flapi/README.md

 Create issues to help support the project.
 Ask questions.
 (Say hello.)

 ### License
-Flapi is provided under the ASL 2.0 license.
+Flapi is not released under a license.
+Licenses suck.

 ## Thanks!